frol/completely-unscientific-benchmarks/README.md

 in Kotlin.
 Even Rust, which is considered to have the steepest learning curve among the tested languages, didn't require any "black magic" (the solution does not require either unsafe code or lifetime annotations).
-C++ was implemented separately, so it has a few shortcuts, so it might be not completely fair to compare other implementations to it (I will try to implement "fair" C++ solution and also "C++"-like Rust solution to see if the performance can be on par).
+C++ was implemented separately, so it has a few shortcuts, and thus it might be not a completely fair comparison (I will try to implement "fair" C++ solution and also "C++"-like Rust solution to see if the performance can be on par).

 ## Results